 • Classes will be held in person at the Fairfax County Government Center.

-• Field trips to Fairfax County natural areas will be held in person, in small groups on four Saturdays during the course from 9:00 am to 3:00 pm.
-Tentative dates for field trips are Saturday, March 2, March 16, April 6, and April 20, 2024.
-A fifth Saturday on May 4 is set aside should a field trip need to be rescheduled.
+• Field trips to Fairfax County natural areas will be held in person, on four Saturdays during the course from 9:00 am to 3:00 pm.
+A fifth Saturday will be scheduled should a field trip need to be rescheduled due to weather.

 • Attendance at the 12 classes and 4 field trips is mandatory for graduation.
 Up to three classes (or two classes and one field trip) may be made up within 12 months of completion of basic training (e.g., during the next training cycle, with another master naturalist chapter, or by making special arrangements with approval from the Training Committee Chair).